 4400B Shoal Creek Blvd

 Austin TX 78756-3213

-The TBP's Disability Information and Referral Center (DIRC) staff provides information to TBP readers, family members of persons with disabilities, teachers, counselors, researchers, and other interested persons.
-Questions pertaining to adaptive equipment, games and toys, support groups, and advocacy organizations can be answered by this department.
+The TBP's Disability Information and Referral Center (DIRC) staff provides information to TBP readers, family members of persons with disabilities, teachers, counselors, researchers, and other interested Texans.
+The DIRC provides answers to questions about disabilities, adaptive equipment, games and toys, support groups, and advocacy organizations.

-School accounts are eligible to register for this service in order to download materials for use by their eligible students.
+Schools may register for the BARD service in order to download materials for use by their eligible students.
 Registration requests are via a brief online application.
-More information about the BARD service and a link to the application may be found on our website at: http://www.tsl.texas.gov/tbp/nlsbard.html.
+More information about the BARD service and a link to the application may be found on our website at: https://www.tsl.state.tx.us/tbp/nlsbard.html.

 If you do not have the Adobe Acrobat reader installed on your computer, you must first download it and install it on your own computer before you can print out the PDF version of the Talking Book Program application.

 Follow these links to download a free copy of Adobe Acrobat Reader: